Code of conduct.

 Partner organisations are defined as the organisations operating in a target country, supported by Simavi in their performance of development projects.

-Motivation: partner organisations execute the Programmes and form link to the actual target groups.
+Motivation: partner organisations co-create and execute the programmes and form link to the actual target groups.
 These organisations thereby constitute the critical factor in an effective and efficient performance of activities.

-Simavi’s target groups are the disadvantaged people in low and middle income countries whose lives are affected by our programmes as executed by the local partner organisations.
+Simavi’s target groups are the women and girls whose lives are affected by our programmes as executed by the local partner organisations.

-Motivation: It is Simavi’s objective to structurally improve the practice of healthy behaviours of these people.
+Motivation: It is Simavi’s objective to structurally ensure the right to water and sanitation of these people.

 (Alliance) partners are defined as institutions that focus their fundraising activities on the Dutch (or European/International) public, with whom we cooperate and whose objective is to engage in development cooperation.